mindofai/mindofai.github.io/_posts/2017-1-30-Debugging-NET-Native.md

 The easiest way to do this is to create a new build configuration with code optimization disabled, that way you can simply switch over to this new configuration when you need to debug a .NET Native build.

-Here's how to do that:
+Here's how to do that in Visual Studio:

-1. In Visual Studio, go to the Solution Configurations dropdown and select **Configuration Manager**.
+1. In VS, go to the Solution Configurations dropdown and select **Configuration Manager**.
 2. In the **Active solution configuration** dropdown, select the '<New...>' option
 3. Name this new configuration "Debug .NET Native" or something like that.
 4. Copy settings from **Debug**, click OK.
 (Don't use settings from the Release configuration)